 You can view The Park Practice price guide to give a better understanding of our dental implant price breakdowns.

-For patients who have lost multiple teeth due to issues such as gum disease, tooth decay or severe trauma, opting for a full-arch reconstruction could be a suitable option.
+For patients who have lost multiple teeth due to issues such as gum disease, tooth decay or severe trauma, opting for a full mouth dental implant could be a suitable option.

 The Park Practice understands the adverse effects that multiple missing teeth can have on a patient.
 Not only will the ability to eat and speak be impaired, but mental health can be impacted as well.

 By choosing a full arch or full mouth dental implant service, patients can fully repair their missing teeth and regain their bite, smile and their confidence.
-The surgery is significant due to the number of implants needed; however, it can be well worth it for patients who are suffering from multiple missing or damaged teeth.
+The surgery is significant due to the number of implants needed.
+Although the full mouth dental implant cost can be expensive, it can be well worth it for patients who are suffering from multiple missing or damaged teeth.

-All-on-4 is the most effective way to insert a full arch of dental implants without drilling implants into every tooth space.
+All-on-4 is the most effective way to perform full mouth dental implants without drilling implants into every tooth space.

 All-on-4 or All-on-6, depending on individual circumstance, works by having just 4 (or 6) titanium posts secured into the mouth, with the replacement tooth secured on top through crowns and bridges.
 Just as with a single dental implant, your new teeth will look, feel and appear natural.